 After sketching out your ideas, you can now step back and review your presentation storyboard.
 Scrutinize how each panel is connected.
 Figure out if this sequence helps in building a logical narrative for your core message.

 Does every panel contribute to the point you want to drive home?
 Are your points supporting the argument you’re trying to make?
-Be discerning and edit out details that you don’t need.
+Be discerning and remove details that you don’t need.
 From this stage, you’ll come out with a blueprint to guide you with your PowerPoint deck.

 When creating a storyboard, the most important thing to remember is to keep an open mind.